thosgood/this-weeks-finds/markdown/151-200/week189.md

 Good!
 Entropy is proportional to area, at least for large black holes!
-For very small ones we need to do a more careful count of microstates, and we get \"quantum corrections\" to Hawking\'s formula - but that\'s another story.
+For very small ones we need to do a more careful count of microstates, and we get "quantum corrections" to Hawking's formula - but that's another story.
 Right now, the more important thing is that nasty Barbero-Immirzi parameter.
-To get the above formula to match Hawking\'s formula S = A/4 we need
+To get the above formula to match Hawking's formula S = A/4 we need

                ln 2
     γ = ----------
             π sqrt(3)

-On the one hand this is good: we\'ve determined γ!
+On the one hand this is good: we've determined γ!
 We can also check that the same value works for electrically charged black holes and other sorts of black holes.
-On the other hand, it\'s annoying that we can only determine it with the help of Hawking\'s calculation.
-We\'d really like to derive the right value of the Barbero-Immirzi parameter from *within* loop quantum gravity.
-But this seems hard, in part because it\'s such a bizarre number.
+On the other hand, it's annoying that we can only determine it with the help of Hawking's calculation.
+We'd really like to derive the right value of the Barbero-Immirzi parameter from *within* loop quantum gravity.
+But this seems hard, in part because it's such a bizarre number.

 Now for an extra twist - something that we thought about but unfortunately decided not to put in our paper.
-If you\'ve studied the quantum mechanics of angular momentum, a lot of these formulas involving j\'s and m\'s should look familiar to you.
-That\'s because loop quantum gravity is usually treated as a gauge theory with gauge group SU(2), which is also the group used to study angular momentum.
+If you've studied the quantum mechanics of angular momentum, a lot of these formulas involving j's and m's should look familiar to you.
+That's because loop quantum gravity is usually treated as a gauge theory with gauge group SU(2), which is also the group used to study angular momentum.